holochain/docs-pages/src/pages/concepts/3_source_chain.md

 It's most helpful to think of an action as just that --- the _act of changing application state_.
 So instead of thinking of a source chain record as "a chat message", for instance, you could think of it as recording "the act of adding a chat message to your feed".
 So while it's useful for noun-like things like messages and images, it is also well-suited to things like real-time document edits, game moves, and transactions.
 You'll learn about all the different action types in the section on [CRUD](../6_crud_actions/) --- actions like 'create link' and 'delete entry'.

-This journal starts with three special system records, followed optionally by some app data, and one final system record:
+This journal starts with three special system records called **genesis records**, followed optionally by some app data, and one final system record:

 ![](/assets/img/concepts/3.3-genesis-records-1-and-2.png){.sz60p} {.center}